Norbert515/flutter_experiment_phone_ide/README.md

 Has only been tested on Windows + Android (other platforms should work with little code adjustments)

+The PC and the device must be in the same private network.

 No root, what so ever required.

 *Estimated set up time: 8 minutes*